gheorghedarle/Xamarin-Formula1/README.md

 ![MIT License](https://img.shields.io/apm/l/atomic-design-ui.svg)

-**Formula 1 App** is a simple to do app developed with **Xamarin**.
-The app is developed in **Xamarin Shell** and allows you to see information about current season, drivers, teams and history of Formula 1 using **Ergast API**.
+**Formula 1 App** is a simple app developed with **Xamarin** to display information about drivers, teams, circuits and seasons from 1950 to current season.
+The app is developed in **Xamarin Shell** and **Ergast API**.
 In the Schedule screen you can see the current season calendar and information about circuits and results for the finished races.
 In the Drivers and Teams screens you can see current stadings and information about them.
-In the History screen you can select a season and see the schedule, drivers and team stadings for that season.
+In the History screen you can select a season and see the schedule, driver and team stadings for that season.
 The app is available in both **light** and **dark mode**.

 If you like this repository you can support me on